smanishs175/Group18_MyDollarBot/CONTRIBUTING.md

-# Contributing to TrackMyDollar
+# Contributing to WalletBuddy

-Follow the set of guidelines below to contribute to TrackMyDollar!
+Follow the set of guidelines below to contribute to WalletBuddy!

 ## Code of Conduct